 It’s not worth it.

 Elvis may have said it best, but Jesus had some good words on this, too.
-He said, “Anyone who is angry with his brother will be subject to judgment … anyone who says, 'You fool!' will be in danger of the fire of hell” (Matt 5:21-22).
-If another person slanders you through social media, talk to him or her privately first (Matt 18:15-16).
+He said, “Anyone who is angry with his brother will be subject to judgment … anyone who says, 'You fool!' will be in danger of the fire of hell” (Matt.
+5:21-22).
+If another person slanders you through social media, talk to him or her privately first.
 Don’t air ugly conversations in your comment sections.
 Don’t attack people or ideas in public posts.
 This doesn’t mean you have to be silent.
 Respond to comments with an email or private message.
 Engage them as Jesus says in Matthew 18:15-16.

-And remember that it isn’t a sin for two Christians to disagree about politics.
+And remember: it isn’t a sin for two Christians to disagree about politics.

 I’m not sure how this applies to politics except as a reminder that we need to be examples of purity.
 Before you post a comment for or against someone, ask yourself if you are going to sully yourself or discredit yourself as a Christian.
-And don’t forget the comparison between idolatry and adultery.
+And don’t forget the Bible's many comparisons between idolatry and adultery.

 Don’t get so excited about politics that every conversation and post and comment reveals which side you are “in bed with.”